TritonDataCenter/rust-cueball/resolvers/manatee-primary-resolver/README.md

 ## Useful tools

-The `echo-resolver` binary runs a manatee primary resolver and prints its logging, as well as messages received over the cueball channel, to standard out.
+The `manatee-echo-resolver` binary, in `/rust-cueball/tools/`, runs a manatee primary resolver and prints its logging, as well as messages received over the cueball channel, to standard out.
 This is useful for ad-hoc testing.
 Here's how to build and run:

 ```
+# Note that these paths are relative to the repository root
+$ cd rust-cueball

 $ cargo build

 $ ./target/debug/echo-resolver --help
 ```